A profoundly changing energy world

 In a context of crisis reminiscent of that of the 1970s, the International Energy Agency draws up its annual report.
 It highlights how the energy system has embarked on a profound transformation, which needs to be accelerated.

 Created in response to the oil crisis of the early 1970s, the International Energy Agency (IEA) has just drawn up a portrait of the evolving global energy system.
-The current high oil prices could suggest a similarity to the observation she made in her younger years.
+The current high oil prices might suggest a similarity to the observation she made in her younger years.
 But the situation that the IEA has just revealed in its World Energy Outlook is very different from that which prevailed 50 years ago, both in terms of the level of consumption, the need to reduce the use of fossil fuels in the context of climate policies, and the existence of alternative solutions.

 The observation, first.
 Compared to 1973, energy consumption worldwide has tripled, from approximately 200 to 600 exajoules.
 Oil consumption increased from just under 60 million barrels per day to 100 million.
 Electricity production has increased from 5,000 to nearly 28,000 TWh: alone, today’s renewable energies produce more electrons than all the electricity consumed 50 years ago!